Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/knowledge-bases/configuration.md

 * **Icon.** Select an icon for the knowledge base.
 This is most visible on the knowledge base cards on the Search/Browse View.
 * **Description.** Add a brief, helpful description of the knowledge base written with your audience in mind.
 * **Status.** The status of the knowledge base.
 Select from **Active**, **In Development**, or **Retired**.
 Only active knowledge bases will be visible to readers.
-* **New Articles Require Approval.** Use this toggle to require each new article added to this knowledge base to be approved before being published.
+* **New Articles Require Approval.** Use this toggle to require each new article to be [approved](/servicemanager-user-guide/knowledge/knowledge-bases/articles/approvals) before being published.
 * **Use In Employee Portal.** Use this toggle to make the knowledge base visible in the Employee Portal.
 This can ensure that the content is available for the correct audience.
 Setting this option to `No` will prevent the knowledge base from being available on the Employee Portal, also known as the [Company Home](/esp-user-guide/company-home).
 * **Use In Customer Portal.** Use this toggle to make the knowledge base visible in the Customer Portal.
 This can ensure that the content is available for the correct audience.
 Setting this option to `No` will prevent the knowledge base from being available on the [customer portal](/esp-config/customize/customer-portal/configure-customer-portal).
 * **Owned By.** The owner of the knowledge base.
 Only users that have been assigned the [Knowledge Manager](/servicemanager-config/setup/service-manager-roles#knowledge-roles) role will be availalbe as a knowledge base owner.